1995 French presidential election: Background

 The French Communist Party (PCF) tried to stop its electoral decline.
 Its new leader Robert Hue campaigned against "king money" and wanted to represent a renewed communism.
 He was faced with competition for the far left vote by the Trotskyist candidacy of Arlette Laguiller, who ran for the fourth time.
 Both of these candidates had a better result than their parties had in 1988, but came nowhere near being able to participate in the next round.
 In choosing Dominique Voynet, the Greens opted for their integration with the left.

 On the far-right, Jean-Marie Le Pen tried to repeat his surprising result that he obtained in the 1988 presidential election.
 His main rival for the far-right vote was Philippe de Villiers, candidate of the eurosceptic parliamentary right.
-Both candidates primarily focused over the financial situation.
+Both candidates primarily focused on the country’s financial situation.

 In January 1995, when he announced his candidacy, Balladur was the favourite of the political right.
 According to the SOFRES polls institute, he held an advantage of 14 points over Chirac (32% against 18% for the first round).
 He took advantage of his "positive assessment" as Prime Minister and advocated a moderately liberal economic policy.
 Chirac denounced the "social fracture" and criticised the "dominant thought", targeting Balladur.
 Chirac argued that "the pay slip is not the enemy of employment".
 Indeed, unemployment was the main theme of the campaign.
 From the start of March, Chirac gained ground on Balladur in the polls.